 This course introduces students to the techniques necessary to perform empirical economic research.
 Topics to be covered include multivariate regression, model diagnostics, and the interpretation of regression results.
 Students will learn how to use SAS to perform data analysis.
-PREQ: Mathematics 120 or Social Science 120, and Mathematics 151.
-Requirements met: Social Sciences Breadth/Discover.
+PREQ: Mathematics 120 or equivalent.
+Requirements met: Social Sciences Breadth/Discover and Applied Learning Experience.
 Cross-listed with Economics 371.
 (Each fall)